tuandung222/convert-asr-encdec-to-ctc/README.md

 3. **Streamlit UI**: User-friendly interface for interacting with the API
 4. **Gradio Demo**: Simple demo interface for quick testing
 5. **Monitoring Stack**: Prometheus, Grafana, and Jaeger for observability
+6. **CI/CD Pipeline**: Jenkins and GitHub Actions for automated builds and deployments

 ## Getting Started